Harvard Medical School (HMS)

 The field of medicine is trying and students can sometimes find themselves taken aback by the course load and to effort it takes to grasp intricate and expansive topics.
 We are here to suggest a remedy.

-A very notable personality that you need to be following if you aspire to be a doctor is Dr Najeeb, the CEO of Najeeb Lectures, a website that caters to a hefty number of his online lectures, that focus on internal medicine and many other topics such as Anatomy, Biochemistry, Genetics, Pharmacy, Dentistry to name a few.
+A very notable personality that you need to be following if you aspire to be a doctor is Dr. Najeeb, the CEO of Najeeb Lectures, a website that caters to a hefty number of his online lectures, that focus on internal medicine and many other topics such as Anatomy, Biochemistry, Genetics, Pharmacy, Dentistry to name a few.

 Anyone who wants to go far in this field is required to have undying enthusiasm and love for medicine.
-To go far you need excellent mentors who guide you through the rough patches and Dr. Najeeb successfully manages to be source of sound and verifiable information, with lectures that easily and effectively translate the message to young students.
+To go far you need excellent mentors who guide you through the rough patches and Dr. Najeeb successfully manages to be a source of the sound and verifiable information, with lectures that easily and effectively translate the message to young students.